jackaudio/jackaudio.github.com/community.md

 email prior to 27 Nov 2001.

 ## linux-audio-user@lists.linuxaudio.org
-Not dedictated to JACK alone, but very often you will get help on questions about usage and troubleshooting with JACK here.
+Not dedicated to JACK alone, but very often you will get help on questions about usage and troubleshooting with JACK here.

 # Communities

 ## [linuxaudio.org]
-A general ressource for linux Audio related questions.
+A general resource for Linux Audio related questions.
 The [WIKI] also contains information about JACK and related topics.

 ## [linuxmusicians]
-Provides a discussion forum for linux audio related topics.
-Of cause JACK included.
+Provides a discussion forum for Linux audio related topics.
+Of course JACK included.

 [linuxaudio.org]: https://linuxaudio.org/
 [WIKI]:           https://wiki.linuxaudio.org/wiki/start